 - a.
 Name and address of the owner of the sign. - b.
 Name and address of the owner or the person in possession of the premises where the sign is located or to be located. - c.
 Clear and legible drawings with description definitely showing location of the sign which is the subject of the permit and all other existing signs whose construction requires permits, when such signs are on the same premises. - d.
 Drawings showing the dimensions, construction supports, sizes, electrical wiring and components, materials of the sign and method of attachment and character of the structural members to which attachment is to be made.
 The design, quality, materials and loading shall conform to the requirements of the Ohio basic building code (OBBC) as amended.
 If required by the Administrator, engineering data shall be supplied on plans submitted by a duly licensed engineer. - 2.
 Exemptions.
 The following signs and sign-related activities shall be exempt from the provisions of this Chapter 16 and shall not require a zoning certificate: - a.
 Routine maintenance.
 Routine sign maintenance including cleaning, repainting sign face without copy changes, replacing lamps and ballast and electrical components and changing of lettering or parts of signs designed to be regularly changed. - b.
 Signs permitted in all districts.
-Signs permitted in all districts as listed in Section 15.16.9. - c.
+Signs permitted in all districts as listed in Section 15.16.7. - c.
 Poster changes.
 Outdoor advertising signs shall be allowed changes in the poster advertisement or reader board.
 Further modifications may be subject to the provisions of sec.
 15.16.3. - d.
 Copy changes.
 The change of a message relating to on site or off site changeable copy signs such as those displaying gasoline prices, sale items, special events or lottery information. - 3.
-Nonconforming Or Noncomplying Signs.
+Nonconforming or Noncomplying Signs.
 Signs existing on or before the effective date of this resolution shall be allowed face changes provided that a zoning certificate shall be obtained except as specified in sec.
 15.16.2(2).
-If the size of an existing signface or the size of the overall structure is increased; the structure is relocated; the structure is replaced; or the structure is damaged to an extent greater than 70% of its estimated replacement value (unless damage was caused by vandalism, an act of god, or automobile or similar accident) then said sign shall be ordered removed by the Zoning Inspector. - 4.
-Legal Nonconforming Sign Maintenance And Repair.
-Nothing in this Section shall relieve the owner or user of a legal nonconforming sign or owner of the property on which the legal nonconforming sign is located from the provisions of this chapter regarding safety, maintenance, and repair of signs contained in this chapter; provided, however, that any repainting, cleaning, and other normal maintenance or repair of the sign or sign structure shall not modify the sign structure or copy in any way which makes it more nonconforming or the sign may lose its legal nonconforming status.
+If the size of an existing sign face or the size of the overall structure is increased; the structure is relocated; the structure is replaced; or the structure is damaged to an extent greater than 70% of its estimated replacement value (unless damage was caused by vandalism, an act of god, or automobile or similar accident) then said sign shall be ordered removed by the Zoning Inspector. - 4.
+Legal Nonconforming Sign Maintenance and Repair.
+Nothing in this Section shall relieve the owner or user of a legal nonconforming sign or owner of the property on which the legal nonconforming sign is located from the provisions of this chapter regarding safety, maintenance, and repair of signs contained in this chapter; provided, however, that any repainting, cleaning, and other normal maintenance or repair of the sign or sign structure shall not modify the sign a.
+Illumination.